Bill & Coo Suites and Lounge – Luxury, boutique hotel with an infinity pool, posh spa, and fine dining restaurant overlooking Megali Ammos Beach.

 - Ages: Bill & Coo Suites is a family-friendly hotel, open to guests of all ages as well as pets.
 Guests tend to be couples celebrating a romantic occasion or a birthday.

-- Beach: The nearest beach to Bill & Coo Suites is Megali Ammos, about a 3-minute walk (260m) away.
-Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent, though there is a fantastic little restaurant there, Joanna’s Nikos Place, with amazing sunset views.
-The best organized beach nearby is at Ornos, 2.2 km away (5-minute drive).
+- Beach: The nearest beach to Bill & Coo Suites is Megali Ammos, about 250m away.
+Megali Ammos is an unorganized beach with no beach clubs or sunbeds to rent.
+The best organized beach nearby is at Ornos, 2 km away.
 This is a popular beach with golden sand, clear water, and plenty of beach clubs.
-Ornos Beach and several other great beaches (Platys Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.
+Ornos Beach and several other great beaches (Platis Gialos, Paraga, Paradise, and Agios Ioannis) are easy to reach by bus from Fabrika nearby.

 - View: All suites offer dazzling sunset views over the Aegean Sea.